PurdueDualityLab/PeaTMOSS-Demos/README.md

 This section will explain how to use SQL and SQLAlchemy to interact with the database to answer the research questions outlined in the proposal.

 ### Using SQL to query the database
+One option users have to interact with the metadata dataset is to use plain SQL.
 The metadata dataset is stored in a SQLite database file called PeaTMOSS.db, which can be found in the Globus Share: https://transfer.rcac.purdue.edu/file-manager?origin_id=c4ec6812-3315-11ee-b543-e72de9e39f95&origin_path=%2F.
 This file can be queried through standard SQL queries, and this can be done from a terminal using sqlite3: https://sqlite.org/cli.html.
 Single queries can be executed like ```sqlite3 PeaTMOSS.db '{query statement}'```.
 Alternatively, you can start an SQLite instance by simply executing ```sqlite3 PeaTMOSS.db```, which can be terminated by CTRL + D. To output queries to files, the .output command can be used as such: ```sqlite> .output {filename}.txt```.
 The following example has to do with research question GH2: "What do developers on GitHub discuss related to PTM use, e.g., in issues, and pull requests?
 What are developers’ sentiments regarding PTM use?
 Do the people do pull requests of PTMs have the right expertise?"

 If someone wants to observe what developers on GitHub are currently discussing related to PTM usage, they can look at discussions in GitHub issues and pull requests.
 The following SQLite example shows queries that would help accomplish this task.